Written by Heather Yoshimura, MSN, AGNP-BC Evidence-based · Peer-reviewed sources cited Last updated: May 3, 2026

 Not sure which factors are driving YOUR symptoms?

 Endometriosis generates chronic pain signals interpreted by your nervous system as persistent threat, triggering protective pelvic floor muscle guarding.
 This adaptive response becomes maladaptive over months or years as chronically tight muscles generate pain, perpetuating the guarding cycle.
-Research shows approximately 48–75% of women with endometriosis have increased levator ani tone — depending on the study and assessment method — and up to 50.4% have impaired relaxation capacity, driving pain across multiple systems including intercourse, bowel/bladder function, and referred pain to the back and hips.
+Research shows that pelvic floor dysfunction is common in endometriosis — with studies reporting increased levator ani tone in up to 75% of patients and impaired relaxation capacity in over 50% — driving pain across multiple systems including intercourse, bowel/bladder function, and referred pain to the back and hips.

 Endometriosis creates chronic pain signals from the pelvis.
 Your nervous system registers that as threat and responds the way it's designed to — your pelvic floor tightens to protect the area.
 This is called guarding.